Fort Lauderdale Child Custody Attorneys

 The first step to understanding how child custody works is understanding the difference between physical and legal custody.

 Since years have an uneven number of nights (with the exception of leap years), whichever parent the children spend more nights with is considered the custodial parent.
-The custodial parent can file taxes as a head of household, while the non-custodial parent cannot.
-That’s significant because heads of households receive unique tax deductions.
-Many divorced parents in 50/50 joint custody arrangements switch off as custodial parents every year so that every other year each parent gets to file taxes as a head of household.
+The custodial parent can file taxes as a head of household, while the non-custodial parent can not.
+This is significant, as heads of households receive unique tax deductions.

-Legal custody governs what kinds of decisions the parents can make for the children.
 For example, legal custody determines how much sway each parent has when making decisions for their children, such as which school they should attend, what medical care they should receive, what religions or cultures they’re exposed to, etc.

-Generally, courts try and preserve joint legal custody, even if only one parent has physical custody.
-The rationale behind preserving joint legal custody is relatively simple—courts typically try and ensure one parent can’t make life-altering decisions for their children (such as denying them healthcare or introducing them to a new religion) unless the other parent agrees.
-However, in certain circumstances where a parent has shown themselves to be incompetent as a parent or unable to make decisions in the best interests of their children, one parent may receive sole legal custody.
+The rationale behind preserving joint legal custody is relatively simple—courts typically try to ensure that one parent can’t make life-altering decisions for their children (such as denying them healthcare or introducing them to a new religion) unless the other parent agrees.

 What’s the Goal of Courts in Child Custody Battles?

 In recent years, the state of Florida has placed an increased emphasis on the responsibility of parents in custody arrangements.
 In 2008, the Florida legislature actually replaced common custody-related terminology, such as “joint custody” with different vernacular such as “equal time-sharing.”
-These updates served to place additional emphasis on the mission of the legislature to ensure that each parent in a custody arrangement takes responsibility for the wellbeing of their children, and that courts reach fair and equitable custody arrangements.

 In other words, the priority of the courts is always to protect the best interests of any children involved in a custody battle, not necessarily to make both parents happy with the custody arrangement.
-Courts take a multitude of factors into account when determining how to preserve the best interests of children, including:

-• the physical and mental health of the parents;
+- The physical and mental health of the parents;

-• what sort of custody arrangement would help the child maintain the same quality of life post-divorce as they enjoyed pre-divorce;
+- What sort of custody arrangement would help the child maintain the same quality of life post-divorce as they enjoyed pre-divorce;

-• whether or not the parents have a history of emotional or physical abuse with the children;
+- Whether or not the parents have a history of emotional or physical abuse with the children;

 To make an accurate judgment about the above items, courts take a deep dive into the relationship each parent has with their children.
 For example, most courts consider the following factors:

-• How capable each parent is of providing the children with a stable home and quality of life.
-Different factors, such as income, current employability, and the nature of each parent’s profession, can all play a role in this decision.
 For example, a parent who works as a pilot and is rarely home is unlikely to be favored in a custody arrangement.
 Courts typically ask each parent what kind of home and care they plan on providing for the children post-divorce and use the answer to help determine the child custody arrangement.

-• What kind of relationship each parent has with the children.
+- What kind of relationship each parent has with the children.
 Courts consider the emotional bond the children share with each parent and, perhaps more importantly, whether that bond is healthy.

-• How each parent handles parenting responsibilities.
+- How each parent handles parenting responsibilities.
 Courts will often interview parents to determine their approach to parenting and what morals they display in their parenting practices.
 A parent who tends to over-discipline their children, for example, may hold less sway in child custody cases.
-Courts also consider how involved each parent is in the life of their child, and how much each parent knows about their children’s behavior, likes, dislikes, etc.

 Once the court has a better understanding of all these variables, they’ll pursue the child custody case further.